EnlighterJS/Plugin.WordPress/README.md

 ### 1.8 ###
 * Added: Visual-Editor (TinyMCE) Integration (**optionally** - you can turn it off on the settings page)
+* Added: Serbo-Croatian Translation sr_RS (Thank`s to Borisa Djuraskovic from webhostinghub.com)
-* Bugfix: Visual-Editor integration will avoid auto-whitespace-removing problems
+* Bugfix: Visual-Editor integration will avoid auto-whitespace-removing issues
 * Improved: Added new Screenshots

 ### 1.7 ###